-- Peltier-cooled Silicon Drift Detector with an energy resolution of 124eV FWHM@MnKa (shaping time 1 ms)
+- Peltier-cooled Silicon Drift Detector with an energy resolution better than of 133eV (FWHM@MnKa, 1ms peaking time)

 - Minimal distance between the sample and the detector (mounted to the axis normal to the plane of the sample).

-- Helium device to improve the detection limits for the light elements.
+- Helium flux attachment to improve the detection limits for the light elements.

 - No matrix effect

-- Medicine: toxic elements in biological fluids and tissue samples
+- Medical/Pharma: toxic elements in biological fluids and tissue samples, catalyst residues

 - Forensic Science: analysis of extremely small sample quantities